 • Risk: each county DFCS office may interpret trust language differently; minor drafting defects (missing state-payback clause, ambiguous trustee powers, unclear distribution priorities) can cause denial

-• If you go this route, have the draft reviewed by an attorney for $200 to $400 before signing
+• If you go this route, have the draft reviewed by an attorney before signing; a limited review costs far less than full drafting

 Setup Checklist